ensdomains/docs/permanent-registrar-faq.md

 ### Q: Where can I manage all my ENS names?

-ENS Listing have an interface for this here.
+ENS Listing has [an interface for this here](https://enslisting.com/manage/home).
 We will be adding support for this to our manager Dapp soon.

 ### Q: Can I trade ENS domains on NFT exchanges?